 Meetings.
-The Audit Committee met four times during fiscal 2014, one time outside the presence of management and one time face to face with Baker Tilly Virchow Krause, LLP, our independent registered public accounting firm.
+The Audit Committee met four times during fiscal 2017, once in executive session with Baker Tilly Virchow Krause, LLP, our independent registered public accounting firm.

 Audit Committee Report.
-This report is furnished by the Audit Committee of the Board of Directors with respect to NTIC's financial statements for the fiscal year ended August 31, 2014.
+This report is furnished by the Audit Committee of the Board of Directors with respect to NTIC's financial statements for the fiscal year ended August 31, 2017.